apieum/eventize/README.rst

 Add events to object methods and attributes.

+Events are triggered at 3 levels in order:
+  * Descriptor Class: for all Attribute or Method types (from version 0.3)
+  * Descriptor Instance: for all classes that have an Attribute or a Method
+  * Object instance: for the given object attribute value or method

 Methods support events "before" and "after"
 Attributes support events: "on_get", "on_set", "on_del"

 Events can be triggered conditionaly within arguments or user condition.

+Since version 0.3, observers defined at Descriptor Instance level are preserved in descriptor container class children, providing inheritance. see example 4

 ---------------------------------------------------------------------